In global warming bets, record 2015 heat buoys mainstream science

 He predicts any drop will revive doubters’ claims of an end to warming.

-“I bet you in a few years’ time they will say global warming stopped in 2015 or 2016,” Allen, who is not a skeptic and is senior author of U.N. climate reports, said.
+“I bet you in a few years’ time they will say global warming stopped in 2015 or 2016,” Allen, who is not a sceptic and is senior author of U.N. climate reports, said.
+(Reporting By Alister Doyle, editing by Bruce Wallace/Jeremy Gaunt)